rayn-victor/victor-s-chatapp/README.md

 ### Functionality

 Just share the link (https://the-burner-chatroom.herokuapp.com/) on social media on any media platform or to someone in specific and start typing away!
+The app works on all mobile, tablet and desktop devices.

 ### Build tools
-• Node
+- Node
-• Vue
+- Vue
-• Socket
+- Socket
-• NPM
+- NPM
-• SCSS
+- SCSS

 ### Author
 Rayn Victor